-- ◆ HSC Extension Course 1 The course has one common module Literary Worlds. - ♦ HSC Extension Course 2 The course requires students to complete a Major Work, write a reflective statement and keep a journal.
+- ◆ HSC Extension Course 1 The course has one common module Literary Worlds. - ♦ HSC Extension Course 2 The course requires students study the elective Author and Authority

 Year 11 English (Extension) course requires students to examine a key text from the past and its manifestations in one or more popular cultures.
 Students also explore, analyse and critically evaluate different examples of such appropriations in a range of contexts and media.